23 September 2020

 No more birthday cake.
 Constant appointments.
 And a lifetime of medication ahead.

 That’s what happened to Eli Brecher.
-But the now 24-year-old hasn’t let it stop her – far from it.
+But she hasn’t let it stop her – far from it.

-She has become a respected food blogger and recipe developer with more than 11,400 followers on Instagram @elibrechernutrition and thousands more fans on her website www.elibrecher.co.uk
+Eli is now a Registered Nutritionist and helps clients with their gut health struggles every day.
+She shares daily recipes and gut health tips with more than 17,000 followers on Instagram @elibrechernutrition and thousands more fans on her website www.elibrecher.co.uk

-“I remember being diagnosed very clearly.
-I was always the smallest in class,” said Eli.”
+“I remember being diagnosed very clearly,” said Eli.

 “I was tired all the time and had stomach aches.
 My mum booked me in for a blood test because it seemed like she should.